What to Know Before You File a Car Accident Lawsuit

 - It’s important to have a police report filed for any car accident, no matter how small.
 Even if you think that there’s no damage to your vehicle, there could be damage to the interior that you can’t see.
 You don’t want to find out later that something in your car isn’t working as a result of the collision and now you’ve got no records.
 Once you leave the scene of the car accident, the evidence is gone forever.

-Once you’ve made sure that the injured individuals are getting the medical help they need, you then want to make sure that you’re getting the proper information that you’ll need in order to file a car accident claim in Oklahoma.
-Never leave the scene of a car accident in Oklahoma (unless you’re taken to a hospital) without getting the following important car accident information.
+Once you’ve made sure that the injured individuals are getting the medical help they need, you then want to make sure that you’re getting the specific information that you need to file a car accident claim in Oklahoma.
+Never leave the scene of a car accident (unless you’re taken to a hospital) without getting all necessary information about the accident.

 - Names, driver’s license numbers, contact information, and insurance information for every driver involved.